 - ILO 5.
-Evidence the mastery of a wide range of management techniques that successfully address complex problems in a world characterized by high degrees of uncertainty and change.
-These techniques allow students to identify and analyse business challenges and to develop and implement appropriate solutions. - ILO 6.
+Articulate a critical awareness of the global environment within which organisations operate and the socio-cultural, political, institutional, managerial, technical and ethical ambiguities and risks that this gives rise to. - ILO 6.
 Build strong working relationships as leaders and team members.
 Demonstrate an ability to work effectively with colleagues through leadership and persuasive influencing skills.